 In other parts of the world solar, geothermal and hydrogen energy are being rolled out in regions with differing energy resources and types of energy infrastructure.
 We have been able to bring our expertise to support some of these projects, notably in Chile.

-As part of our support for the development of hydrogen fuel, we recently undertook an innovative project which looked at using surplus electrical power generated by a community turbine to produce hydrogen to power a small ferry.
+As part of our support for the development of green hydrogen fuel, we undertook an innovative project which looked at using surplus electrical power generated by a community turbine to produce green hydrogen to power a small ferry.

 Our team in Chile has particular experience and expertise in relation to solar energy and community energy initiatives.
 This has included the design, installation and operation of low cost renewable energy solutions in disadvantaged communities.

 In addition to our portfolio of Onshore Services, we have particular expertise in: